nus-cs2103-AY2324S1/tp/docs/team/eola-z.md

   Specialisations are displayed in the order they are added.
   * Format: `add /spec [specialisation] /index [index]`
 * Description of `filter`:
-  * > You can use the `filter` command to filter your list of conatacts, temporarily hiding contacts that don't contain certain keywords for easy viewing.
-If the list is currently sorted (using [`sort`](#sort-contacts-list-sort-by-field-name-order-ascdesc)), the filtered list will be sorted.
+  * > You can use the `filter` command to filter your list of contacts, temporarily hiding contacts that don't contain certain keywords for easy viewing.
+If the list is currently sorted (using `sort`, the filtered list will be sorted.
   * Format: `filter /by [field] /with [term] /taken true/false`
 * UI mockups:
   * Created the UI mockups in the user guide to emulate